The Economist editorial stance: Bosnian War

+Drug liberalization

-Drug liberalizationThe Economist has, since 1989, argued for the legalisation of drugs, calling it the "least bad solution" in a 2009 issue.
+The Economist has, since 1989, argued for the legalisation of drugs, calling it the "least bad solution" in a 2009 issue.
 A February 2016 article praised the undergoing process of legalisation of cannabis in several countries worldwide.

+Global warming

-Global warmingThe Economist supports government action on global warming.
+The Economist supports government action on global warming.
 In 1987 the paper called for a price on carbon emissions.
-In 1997 it wrote that the United States showed 'dangerous signs' of using the developing world as an excuse to do nothing about global warming.
+In 1997 it wrote that the United States showed "dangerous signs" of using the developing world as an excuse to do nothing about global warming.
 In 1998, The Economist expressed its view that global warming may be a catastrophe that warrants much spending to reduce fossil fuels, but before this, climatologists need a stream of reliable data.
 In a December editorial before the 2009 United Nations Climate Change Conference, The Economist declared its view that the risk of catastrophic climate change and its effect on the economy outweighs the economic consequences of insuring against global warming now.